LWgreys/iOptron_Mount_Control/README.md

 Future addins:

+3. Add in Dome Sync and Dome Controler. - This is for NexDome observatories

 4. Make the program ASCOM compatible. - This feature may take awhile because I have to write an ASCOM driver for it.